 Instead of a relative path, you can also supply a full file path.
 Such a path depends on your computer and on your operating system.
 For instance, if you have a Windows computer and the stimuli are in the folder D:\Corpus\Autumn\Speaker23, you can write

 If you have a Macintosh (OS X) or Unix computer and the stimuli are in /Users/mietta/Sounds/Dutch, you write

 fileNameHead = "/Users/mietta/Sounds/Dutch/"

 But relative file paths will usually be preferred: they are more portable.
-The advantage of using relative file paths is that you can move your whole experiment (experiment file plus sounds) from one computer to another without changing the experiment file, as long as you put the experiment file in the same directory as where you put the directory Sounds.
+The advantage of using relative file paths is that you can move your whole experiment (experiment file plus sounds) from one computer to another without changing the experiment file, as long as you put the experiment file in the same folder as where you put the folder Sounds.
 Or you can put the whole experiment on a USB stick and run the experiment directly from the stick.
-Since Praat supports the forward slash "/" as a directory separator on all computers, you can run the exact same experiment on Macintosh, Windows and Unix computers, independent of the type of computer where you have created your experiment.
+Since Praat supports the forward slash “/” as a folder separator on all computers, you can run the exact same experiment on Macintosh, Windows and Unix computers, independent of the type of computer where you have created your experiment.